simeononsecurity/simeononsecurity.ch/content/articles/essential-books-cybersecurity-it-professionals/index.en.md

 ---
-title: "Empower Your Expertise: Essential Books for Cybersecurity & IT Pros"
+title: "help Your Expertise: Essential Books for Cybersecurity & IT Pros"
 date: 2023-09-23
 toc: true
 draft: false